Pavel Sukhoi: Biography

-In September 1939, Sukhoi founded an independent engineering and design department named Sukhoi Design Bureau (OKB Sukhoi) located in Kharkiv.
+In September 1939, Sukhoi founded an independent engineering and design department named Sukhoi Design Bureau (OKB Sukhoi) located in Kharkov.
 Sukhoi was not satisfied with the geographical location of the OKB, which was isolated from the scientific centers of Moscow.
 Sukhoi insisted that the OKB should relocate to an aerodrome in Moscow Oblast, and by the first half of 1940 the relocation was completed.
 By the winter of 1942, Sukhoi encountered another problem: since he had no production line of his own, he had nothing to do.
 Sukhoi had developed a new ground-attack aircraft, the Su-6, but Soviet leader Joseph Stalin decided that this plane should not be put into production, favouring production of the Ilyushin Il-2.

 In the postwar years, Sukhoi was among the first Soviet aircraft designers who led the work on jet aircraft, creating several experimental jet fighters.
 From 1949, Sukhoi fell out of Stalin's favour and was forced to return to work under Tupolev, this time as Deputy Chief Designer.
 In 1953, the year of Stalin's death, Sukhoi was permitted to re-establish his own Sukhoi Design Bureau.
 Sukhoi produced several major serial combat aircraft during the Cold War, including the supersonic Su-7, which became the main Soviet fighter-bomber of the 1960s, and interceptors Su-9 and Su-15, which formed the backbone of the Soviet Air Defence Forces.
 Sukhoi also pioneered variable-sweep wing aircraft, such as the Su-17 and Su-24.
 Sukhoi also started a number of projects that were not developed, including the ambitious Mach-3-capable Sukhoi T-3 attack aircraft.
 From 1958 to 1974, Sukhoi served as a deputy of the Supreme Soviet of the USSR.

 Sukhoi died on 15 September 1975 at the Barvikha sanatorium in Moscow, and was buried in the Novodevichy Cemetery.
 The last fighter Sukhoi designed was the T-10 (Su-27) but he did not live to see it fly.